Apply for planning permission

 - Other plans include roof and floor plans and proposed elevations.

 - Ownership certificate stating the ownership of the property.

 - Agricultural holdings certificate – whether or not the site includes an agricultural holding.

 - Design and access statement, if required.

 As well as the national requirements above, you will need to include specific documentation required for applications in Liverpool.

 These are in the validation checklists for each application type But you should read the full national and local validation guidance for more detailed information.

 Buying location and site plans

-Buying your plans from an accredited supplier means they are less likely to be rejected.
+If you buy your plans from an accredited supplier they are less likely to be rejected.
 See the Planning Portal for details on how to make sure your plans are valid and a list of accredited suppliers.

-You can buy copies and extracts from Planning Portal Request a Plan or Liverpool Record Office for recent editions of Ordnance Survey Maps nationwide for planning applications, boundary disputes, geneology and local history.
-You can also buy directly from Ordnance Survey.
+You can buy copies and extracts from Planning Portal Request a Plan or Liverpool Record Office for recent editions of Ordnance Survey Maps nationwide.
+These are for planning applications, boundary disputes, geneology and local history.
+Or you can buy directly from Ordnance Survey.